yijiyap/hr-recruitment-system/README.md

-# hr-recruitment-system
+# HR-recruitment-system
-A new system to improve the HR recruitment workflow
+Shortlisting candidates using the HR Recruitment System!

+The HRS aims to shortlist candidates quickly to make the life of the recruiter easier.

-Architecture:
+## Architecture:
 ![alt text](architecture.png)

+Given the current constraints, SharePoint has to be used as the main storage point.